 Class descriptions and start times are below the calendar.

-Recurring meetings of other groups at the BIBS center.
+Recurring meetings of groups at the BIBS center.

 Empty Gate Zen Center – Korean Zen – Thursdays, 7 p.m.

 Boise Insight Sangha – Boise Insight Sangha is primarily focused on insight meditation (Vipassana) and the liberation teachings of the Buddha.
-Tuesdays 6 to 7:30 p.m.
+Tuesdays 7:30 p.m.

 TVDF Vajrayana Group – Sundays, 4 p.m.

 Refuge Recovery Boise – Wednesdays 5:30PM – 6:30PM, Saturdays 4:30PM – 5:30pm

 Boise Nondual Sangha – Wednesdays 7:00PM – 9:00PM

 Dan Black was a founding member and leader of Treasure Valley Dharma Friends in 2001.
 A Buddhist for over 20 years, he has studied with teachers from all four schools of Tibetan Buddhism including His Holiness the Dalai Lama in India, Khenchen Thrangu Rinpoche, Khensur Rinpoche Geshe Wangduk, B. Alan Wallace, Ven.
 Robina Courtin, Khenpo Tsultrim Gymatso and others.
 Dan has edited spiritual books for his teachers and has taught at the Treasure Valley Dharma Friends on numerous occasions.
 With the Liberation Prison Project he taught at the Idaho Correctional Center and the Ada County Jail.
 He is the founding director of the Boise Institute for Buddhist Studies.